chandyalex/dog-app/README.md

 # [![GoChandy](http://tv.gochandy.com/img/favicon.png)](https://www.gochandy.com/) ReactJS - Dogs Catalog App

-> This is a ReactJS project made for learning the library with small SPA and API connection...
+> This is a ReactJS project made for learning the library with a small SPA and API connection...

 ###### NOTES
 - The project stills improving (while learning)